-More information about types of bladder cancer >
+Types of bladder cancer >

 Bladder cancer symptoms may include blood in the urine, frequent urination and pain during urination.

-More information about bladder cancer symptoms >
+Bladder cancer symptoms >

 Both urological and imaging tests are used to diagnose bladder cancer.
 These tests include a physical exam, urine test, computerized tomography (CT) scan, cystoscopy and a biopsy.